Zekiah Fort (18CH808)

 interested in relocating the site.
 In 2009, Michael J. Sullivan, a local historian and businessman,

-and his wife sponsored a series of surveys in the effort to locate and preserve the site.
+and his wife Laura sponsored a series of surveys in the effort to locate and preserve the site.
 Archaeologists

 from St. Mary's College of Maryland under the direction of Julia A. King and Scott Strickland surveyed